Vibrating Fork Level Sensor Principle and Comparison

 As the material level increases and comes in contact with the Vibrating Fork tines, the amplitude of osciallation of tuning fork level switch dampens.
 When the amplitude goes below a set threshold, the onboard electronics causes a change to the outputs(Relays/ PNP).

-The natural frequency of oscillation for the tuning fork decreases as it comes in contact with the liquid application media.
+The natural frequency of oscillation for the tuning fork decreases as it covered with the liquid application media.
 The threshold frequency is set to match the natural frequency of tuning fork sensor under water as shown here: